GoogleCloudPlatform/anthos-config-management-samples/multi-cluster-access-and-quota/README.md

 If you don't want to use Kustomize, just use the resources under the `configsync/` directory and delete the `configsync-src/` and `scripts/render.sh` script.

-## ConfigSync
+## Config Sync

-This tutorial installs ConfigSync on two clusters and configures them to pull config from different `configsync/clusters/${cluster-name}/` directories in the same Git repository.
+This tutorial installs Config Sync on two clusters and configures them to pull config from different `configsync/clusters/${cluster-name}/` directories in the same Git repository.

 ## Progressive rollouts